telerik/ajax-docs/general-information/integration-with-visual-studio/typescript-definitions/add-typescript-definitions-for-controls-using-kendo-ui.md

 By following these steps you will have full intellisense for the exposed **Kendo** widgets:

-1. Make sure that the instructions from the [Add TypeScript Definitions for the Telerik® UI for ASP.NET Ajax Suite]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/typescript-definitions/add-typescript-definitions-for-the-telerik-ui-for-asp.net-ajax-suite%}) article are followed and that the **Microsoft.Ajax.d.ts** and **Telerik.Web.UI.d.ts** are added properly;
+1. Make sure that the instructions from the [Add TypeScript Definitions for the Telerik® UI for ASP.NET AJAX Suite]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/typescript-definitions/add-typescript-definitions-for-the-telerik-ui-for-asp.net-ajax-suite%}) article are followed and that the **Microsoft.Ajax.d.ts** and **Telerik.Web.UI.d.ts** are added properly;

 1. Put the **kendo.all.d.ts** file in the same folder—e.g., **Definitions**.
 >caption